vikastripathi707/HolikaDahan/README.md

 # Happy Holika Dahan

-This repository contains the source code for a festive webpage created to celebrate the joyous occasion of Diwali using HTML and CSS.
+This repository contains the source code for a festive webpage created to celebrate the joyous occasion of Holika Dahan using HTML and CSS.

 ## Description

-Diwali, also known as the Festival of Lights, is a significant Hindu festival celebrated with great enthusiasm across the world.
-To capture the essence of this auspicious occasion, this webpage has been designed with vibrant colors, traditional motifs, and heartwarming greetings.
+Holika Dahan, also known as the Festival of Colours, is a significant Hindu festival celebrated with great enthusiasm across the world."May the flames of Holika Dahan burn away all obstacles and fill your life with joy, prosperity, and positivity.
+Wishing you and your family a Happy Holika Dahan! 🔥🌺 #HolikaDahan #PositiveVibes #FestivalSeason"

 ## Features

-- Vibrant and visually appealing design
+- Vibrant , Colorful and visually appealing design
-- Traditional Diwali motifs and symbols
+- Traditional Holi motifs and symbols
-- Heartfelt Diwali greetings
+- Heartfelt Holi greetings
 - Responsive layout for optimal viewing on all devices

 ## Usage